metablaster/WindowsFirewallRuleset/Rules/IPv4/Inbound/README.md

 # Inbound directory

-Root directory for all inbound IPv4 rules
+Root directory for all inbound IPv4 firewall rules